 Although there are a number of therapies for herniated disc problems, it is often difficult to know whether a herniated disc is really your problem.
 Some doctors assume your back pain is a result of a damaged disc even though they have no X-ray or MRI to back it up.
 We need to go a little bit further to understand the difficulty in diagnosing back pain that makes it difficult to treat properly.

 Now, you can have what is called a chemical radiculitis (itis means inflammation) which is an inflammatory response of the nerve root when you have damage to a disc (herniated disc) that allows disc fluid to flow around the nerve.
 The fluid comes from the nucleus pulposus which leaks out due to damage to the annulus fibrosus.
 This fluid contains a glycoprotein that initiates an antibody response and autoimmune reaction generating inflammation.
 The culprit here has been identified as Tumor Necrosis Factor-alpha (TNF- alpha) and is the cause of inflammation along the spinal column.
 Patients experiencing severe chronic pain due to inflammation can be treated with an anti-TNF molecule such as etanercept for pain relief.
-TNF-alpha is involved in regulation of the immune system that includes programmed cell death (killing tumors), inflammation response and inhibiting viral replication.
+TNF-alpha is involved in the regulation of the immune system that includes programmed cell death (killing tumors), inflammation response, and inhibiting viral replication.
 Chronic inflammation is also a major contributor to the aging process.

 Inflammation is actually a necessary part of the healing process.
 Inflammation occurs in response to tissue damage due to physical or chemical stimuli that is harmful.
 Without inflammation, physical trauma or infections would not be able to heal.
 On the other hand, if inflammation persists and becomes long-term (chronic) that means the immune system is out of control and sets the stage for a whole host of diseases to set in.